j0r1/GRALE2/README.md

    certain images.
  - When [PyQt5](https://www.riverbankcomputing.com/software/pyqt/download5) and
    [SIP](https://www.riverbankcomputing.com/software/sip/download) are available,
    then the GRALE editor tool will be made available automatically.
+This package in turn depends on [Qt5](https://www.qt.io/).
+ - Triangulations are made using the [triangle](http://www.cs.cmu.edu/~quake/triangle.html) program, which allows one to create constrained triangulations.

 If you're also interested in performing lens inversions, you'll need to compile the inversion modules for the genetic algorithm as well.
 These are not compiled